osa-bot/CoolPrompt/README.md

 ## Overview

 <overview>
-CoolPrompt is a software project focused on creating a modular and maintainable system through organized code files.
-It aims to streamline data processing, user interactions, and system behavior, enhancing efficiency and facilitating future enhancements.
-The project targets developers seeking a structured approach to building cohesive and functional applications.
+CoolPrompt is a software project focused on implementing core functionality through organized code files.
+It ensures modularity, scalability, and maintainability, allowing for seamless collaboration among developers.
+The project targets individuals seeking an efficient and cohesive application structure for easier debugging, testing, and future enhancements.
 </overview>

 ---